Question: I haven’t had my period in 2 months; Am I Pregnant?

 Pregnancy is the commonest reason why period may disappear for months.
 This is because, during pregnancy, regular menstruation stops.

 Before pregnancy, most women’s period will come every 28 days.
 It could be longer or shorter.
-However, should your period stop coming after unprotected sex with your boyfriend, it’s likely you’re already pregnant.
+However, if your period stops coming after unprotected sex with your partner, pregnancy is one of the first things you should rule out.

 Sometimes, you may not notice any pregnancy signs.
 A patient and now a close friend never realized she was pregnant till after four months.
 In fact, she visited the hospital because she had a low appetite and abdominal cramps.